Employee‑as‑consumer strategies in procurement and tailored purchasing experiences can help companies achieve spend compliance objectives.

-Outside the workplace, as individual consumers in the B2C marketplace, employees use their mobile devices to purchase goods and services on easy‑to‑use apps, track order status in real time, and recieve rapid delivery.
+Outside the workplace, as individual consumers in the B2C marketplace, employees use their mobile devices to purchase goods and services on easy‑to‑use apps, track order status in real time, and receive rapid delivery.
 Those experiences today are designed for customer satisfaction.
-Back in the workplace, however, they face desktop procurement technology,with cumbersome functionality.
+Back in the workplace, however, they face desktop procurement technology, with cumbersome functionality.
 For CPOs, the comparison is rarely favorable.
 So internal customers peel away, inexorably, transaction by transaction.

 Leading CPOs see opportunity in the virtuous circle of C/X evolution, where digital innovation drives increased e‑commerce convenience, which in turn drives ever‑higher consumer expectations, which in turn push businesses to introduce yet more customer benefits.
 Now, CPOs are in position to adaptively replicate the technology, processes, and behavioral assumptions of the B2C marketplaces, to the procurement organization’s benefit.